DarkSpider90/REPO-MoreStandsForShops/README.md

 This is useful if you like the item pool overall, but want to tune the mood of your shop.

+Spawn weights are relative within the same item category.

 ## Multiplayer

-For the smoothest experience, everyone in the lobby should use the same mod version and similar config.
+For the best multiplayer experience, everyone in the lobby should use the same mod version and preferably similar config settings.

-The host decides the shop layout and the other players follow that layout.
+The host controls the shop layout and synchronized item pools.

 ## Notes

 This mod tries to stay close to the normal shop feeling.
 Items should still feel like they belong in the shop, just with more space and better organization.

-If something looks strange, enable debug logs and check the latest game log.
-That usually makes it much easier to see what happened.

 ## Credits / Inspirations